BDLS-bft/bdls-pk2021/README.md

 git checkout master
 cd cmd/emucon/
 go build .
-tmux
-tmux attach            [use ctrl+b d to switch] tmux list-session tmux attach -t 0
 ./emucon help genkeys
 ./emucon genkeys --count 4

+[open four terminals to run four participants. if you log to remote Linux, you may use tmux commands.
+In tmux, you can switch termian using "ctrl+b d" and use "tmux attach -t 0" to enter the terminal.
+Use "tmux list-session" to check the current active terminals]

-./emucon run --id 0 --listen ":4680"
+./emucon run --id 0 --listen ":4680
-tmux
 ./emucon run --id 1 --listen ":4681"
-tmux
 ./emucon run --id 2 --listen ":4682"
-tmux
 ./emucon run --id 3 --listen ":4683"

 cd ../..